 Premiere and performances are coming up soon!

 Admission is free but ticketed.
-You can obtain tickets and more information from the following link: https://www.eventbrite.com/e/cynefin-of-this-place-tickets-48551002355
+You can find tickets and more information from the following link: https://www.eventbrite.com/e/cynefin-of-this-place-tickets-48551002355